TT Journal, ISSUE 5, 20th January 2023

 This project began in summer 2012.
 I was spending my summer in South Bohemia, together with my daughter Anna, as well as my mother and grandmother.
 Neither my father, grandfather, brother or my partner were there.
 It was a purely female company and the different, undiluted energy was notable, both still and incredibly tense.
 The tension was there for a number or reasons, not least because my grandmother was in mourning, having recently lost her husband of 60 years.

+I began filming, tentatively, using the camera as a tool for quiet observation.
 I was intrigued by this unique constellation of 4 generations of women, but also under a spell of its dynamic, which I myself was part of.
 I began filming, uncomfortable, unsure where I was heading.

 More than decade on I look back at a series of short films, a number of public film screenings, presentations, discussions, which took place in London, Prague, Vienna, Tokyo , as well as an exhibition 4 Generations of Women: From you to Me, as part of Alchemy Film and Arts, in Hawick, 2019.

 Along the way another daughter arrived to join the living female line, so that now the gap between the birth of the oldest and the youngest is more or less a century.